Interest only rates can vary a lot between lenders depending on their current appetite and how much you’re looking to borrow.

 Check out the interest only versus P&I page to learn more about the benefits and drawbacks of each repayment schedule.

-P&I home loans come with much cheaper interest rates and we have much more negotiating power with the lenders.
+P&I home loans come with much cheaper interest rates and it means we have much more negotiating power with the lenders.

 Speak with one of our interest only and investment loan specialists on 1300 889 743 or by completing our free assessment form today.